kwsch/SysBot.NET/README.md

 - YouTube.com interface for remotely announcing when the distribution starts.
 - Provide a YouTube login ClientID, ClientSecret, and ChannelID for login.

-Uses [Discord.Net](https://github.com/discord-net/Discord.Net) , [TwitchLib](https://github.com/TwitchLib/TwitchLib) and [StreamingClientLibary](https://github.com/SaviorXTanren/StreamingClientLibrary) as a dependency via Nuget.
+Uses [Discord.Net](https://github.com/discord-net/Discord.Net), [TwitchLib](https://github.com/TwitchLib/TwitchLib), and [StreamingClientLibary](https://github.com/SaviorXTanren/StreamingClientLibrary) as a dependency via Nuget.

 ## Other Dependencies
 Pokémon API logic is provided by [PKHeX](https://github.com/kwsch/PKHeX/), and template generation is provided by [Auto-Legality Mod](https://github.com/architdate/PKHeX-Plugins/).
 Current template generation uses [@santacrab2](https://www.github.com/santacrab2)'s [Auto-Legality Mod fork](https://github.com/santacrab2/PKHeX-Plugins).

+# Disclaimer
+SysBot.NET performs online trading and raid hosting in a manner that is unlike real human behavior; no human will be doing these continuously without end.
+Keep in mind that abnormal behavior can be detected, tracked, and penalized at any time by the game developer.
+Use this program at your own risk.

 # License
 Refer to the `License.md` for details regarding licensing.